-Half of women likely to develop dementia, Parkinson’s or have a stroke – study
+Half of women likely to develop dementia, Parkinson’s or have a stroke, study finds

 -

-Half of women likely to develop dementia, Parkinson’s or have a stroke – study
+Half of women likely to develop dementia, Parkinson’s or have a stroke, study finds

 Half of women will develop dementia, Parkinson’s disease or have a stroke in their lifetime, new research suggests.